scriptin/effective-input-slides/slides.md

 ### (Partially) comprehensible

 - Directly: you understand the language
-- Indereclty, via a side-channel: you understand the context
+- Indirectly, via a side-channel: you understand the context

 How much should I understand?

 - I can't give you an exact number.
 - The more you understand, the easier it is.
 - Sometimes easy is good.
-- Challanging yourself is required to progress.
+- Challenging yourself is required to progress.

 ---